 I do recommend doubling this recipe, it's so good!
 But be aware that if you make more than the recipe, it usually takes longer to freeze fully.
 Also try and use in 1-2 weeks for best taste/texture.

-Watch how to make Creamy Homemade Matcha Ice CreamPrint
+Watch our video for how to make Homemade Matcha Ice CreamPrint

 Step by step recipe

 - Total Time: 3 hours 30 minutes

 - Yield: 6 servings 1x

 Enjoy making this delicious, rich and creamy matcha ice cream totally by hand, no ice cream machine required!